tomedegroot/study-material/linuxEssentialsCertification/majorOpenSourceApplications.md

 `yum update packageName` -> upgrade a specific package
 `yum search packageName` -> search for a package

 Tip: sometimes a package is called differently in a different OS family (example: apache & httpd).
-Seach with `yum search` | grep '[A|apache]' to find the corresponding package for a different OS family.
+Seach with `yum search` | grep '[A|a]pache' to find the corresponding package for a different OS family.

 `yum deplist packageName` -> list dependencies
 `yum remove packageName` -> remove a package